A Rough Guide To Wolverhampton Wanderers

 It is not advisable to wear colours too prominently after the game, Wolves have an element who are not too fussy who they hit and are infamous for ambushing away supporters in the subways behind the ground.

-Last season the police finally seemed to have got their act together and ushered the bulk of away fans up a segregated road after the game that took them straight to the coaches and then on to the train station.
+Last time we went with supporters allowed the police finally seemed to have got their act together and ushered the bulk of away fans up a segregated road after the game that took them straight to the coaches and then on to the train station.

 Pubs For Away Fans